 Salivary C-Reactive Protein Assay Kit (Generation II) Overview

-The Salimetrics C-Reactive Protein ELISA Kit is an enzyme-linked immunoassay specifically designed and validated for the quantitative measurement of salivary CRP.
+The Salimetrics® Salivary C-Reactive Protein ELISA Kit (Generation II) is an enzyme-linked immunoassay specifically designed and validated for the quantitative measurement of human CRP in oral fluid.
 It is not intended for diagnostic use.
-This assay kit was designed and optimized for salivary research use in humans.
-Salimetrics has not validated this kit for serum, plasma or saliva samples from any other species.
+This assay kit was optimized for human salivary research and has not been validated for other human sample types, such as serum or plasma or samples from other species.

 Salivary C-Reactive Protein Assay Principle

 This is an indirect sandwich ELISA kit.
 A “sandwich” is formed when the pre-coated capture anti-CRP antibody present on the plate binds CRP in standards & samples, which is then bound by the anti-CRP detection antibody linked to horseradish peroxidase.
-After incubation, unbound components are washed away.
-Bound CRP Antibody Enzyme Conjugate is measured by the reaction of the horseradish peroxidase enzyme to the substrate tetramethylbenzidine (TMB).
+After each incubation, unbound components are washed away.
+Bound anti-CRP Antibody Enzyme Conjugate is then added and the levels measured by the reaction of the horseradish peroxidase (HRP) enzyme to the substrate tetramethylbenzidine (TMB).
 This reaction produces a blue color.
 A yellow color is formed after stopping the reaction with an acidic solution.
 The optical density is read on a standard plate reader at 450 nm.
 The amount of CRP Antibody Enzyme Conjugate detected is directly proportional to the amount of CRP present in the sample.